evan-johns/evan-johns/README.md

 <div align="center">

-# Hi there, I'm Evan! 👋
+# Hi there, I'm Evan!
+Thanks for checking out my GitHub. 🙂

-I’m a full-stack web developer based in Toledo, Ohio.
-I specialize in creating web applications with TypeScript and a combination of powerful JavaScript libraries and frameworks such as React, Next.js, Node, and TailwindCSS.
-I’m passionate about building beautiful, user-friendly, and highly functional web applications that help businesses exceed their goals.
+I'm a full-stack web developer based in Toledo, Ohio.
+I specialize in creating web applications and static sites in C# and JavaScript!
+I have extensive knowledge of the .NET framework and expertise in JavaScript frameworks such as Next.js with React, Node.js, Express.js, and jQuery.
+My passion is building beautiful, user-friendly, and highly functional web applications that help users and businesses exceed their goals.

 📧 Email: evandjohns@gmail.com